-Kingston University Data Protection Privacy Notice for the International Network of Universities Presidency and Website
+Kingston University Data Protection Privacy Notice for the International Network of Universities

 What is this privacy notice about?

-Kingston University holds the Presidency of the International Network of Universities (INU) and manages the INU website.
+Kingston University holds the Coordination of the International Network of Universities (INU) and manages the INU website.
 This privacy notice explains how Kingston University (“we”, “our”, “us”) collects, uses and shares your personal data (information) and your rights in relation to this data.
 The notice relates to our processing of personal data of INU website visitors, enquirers, applicants and others (“you”, “your”) who contact or submit information to the INU via Kingston University.

 This privacy notice answers the following questions: